oracle-devrel/oci-rag-vectordb/README.md

 ## 1. Create/Use data

-We will generate some data points for our use case: we want to have **healthcare patient records** with some information from their previous visits.
-This is information we will give our LLM access to, through our Generative AI Agent, and ask the Agent questions about our patient records - this shows that even if the LLM hasn't trained for solving a specific type of prompt or query, RAG can facilitate this data *instantaneously* to the agent.
+We will generate some data points for our use case as we want to have **healthcare patient records** with some information from their previous visits.
+This is information we will give our LLM access to through our Generative AI Agent, and ask the Agent questions about our patient records - this shows that even if the LLM hasn't trained for solving a specific type of prompt or query, RAG can facilitate this data *instantaneously* to the agent.

-To generate data, we will go into our Conda environment and install Python dependencies to produce this data:
+To generate data we will go into our Conda environment and install Python dependencies to produce this data:

 ```bash
 pip install -r requirements.txt